 Trailer of Mirai promises a gripping fantasy thriller in store

-The trailer of the fantasy action thriller begins with a voice over warning that each of the books are now at risk
+The trailer of the fantasy action thriller begins with a voice over warning that each of the books are now at risk.
+Fascinating and intriguing visuals that show the dark powers in action follow.

 CHENNAI: The makers of director Karthik Gattamaneni's eagerly awaited pan Indian film, 'Mirai', featuring actor Teja Sajja in the lead, on Thursday released a brilliant trailer that promises an exciting and gripping film.